 From the moment your child is born, you are teaching them about love, touch, and relationships.
 As they grow from a baby to a toddler to a preschooler, you are teaching them as you talk to them, dress them, show affection, and teach them the names of the parts of their bodies.
 As they reach puberty and grow into teenagers, they’ll continue to receive messages from you about sexual behaviours, attitudes, and values.

 But kids don’t just learn about sexuality from you in the home.
 As they grow older, they begin to have more and more contact with the outside world.
 Your kids will also learn about sexuality from other sources such as friends, television, music, books, advertisements and the Internet.
 And depending on what school they go to, they may learn about sexuality through planned classes in school.

-As a parent, your role is to let your child know what sex education is all about.
-As your child’s first source of information about sexuality, it’s important to talk about more than just the facts, and to also share your feelings, values, attitudes and beliefs, and to explain why you feel the way you do.
+It’s also important to talk about more than just the facts, and to also share your feelings, values, attitudes and beliefs, and to explain why you feel the way you do about certain topics.

 There are a number of ways that you can do this.
 The approach that is recommended today is based on making sexuality a natural part of our everyday parenting.
 This means that we take advantage of the daily opportunities to chat, provide comments, answer their questions, and even ask questions ourselves.

 All of this helps to make you an askable parent.
 By askable, I mean that your kids see you as being approachable and open to questions about sexuality.
 This can be difficult as most adults received little or no information about sex in their own childhood.
 It isn’t all that surprising that most parents find sexuality an embarrassing and difficult subject to talk about.